zhufuyi/sponge_doc/en/microservice-development-mysql.md

 └─ scripts
 ```

-The created microservice code follows the egg model structure:
+The created grpc service code follows the egg model structure:

 ![micro-rpc-pb-anatomy](assets/images/micro-rpc-pb-anatomy.png)

-Unzip the code files, open your terminal, navigate to the microservice code directory, and execute the following commands:
+Unzip the code files, open your terminal, navigate to the grpc service code directory, and execute the following commands:

 ```bash
 # Generate and merge code related to API interfaces